XinshaoAmosWang/DerivativeManipulation/README.md

 derivative’s viewpoint, its gradient is so small that it almost has no effect on the update of a model.
 Therefore, the loss function is robust.
 There are many empirical evidences for
-justification: (1) (Rolnick et al., 2017) demonstrated that a deep model trained by CCE is actually robust to massive label noise; (2) We find that CCE is very competitive versus MAE, MSE and GCE in our experiments where loss is the only variable.
+justification: **(1) (Rolnick et al., 2017) demonstrated that a deep model trained by CCE is actually robust to massive label noise; (2) We find that CCE is very competitive versus MAE, MSE and GCE in our experiments where loss is the only variable.
 However, CCE is neither bounded nor symmetric.
-But its derivative function is bounded as shown in Figure 1a.
+But its derivative function is bounded as shown in Figure 1a.**

-* **Rethinking Proposed Example Weighting Schemes**: In prior work where a new example weighting is proposed, there is no analysis on the interaction between it and example weighting coming from a loss function.
+* **Rethinking Proposed Example Weighting Schemes**: In prior work where a new example weighting is proposed, **there is no analysis on the interaction between it and example weighting coming from a loss function**.
 However, the example weighting defined by a loss’s derivative also varies in different loss functions, as shown in Figure 1a.
 Therefore, the interaction between a proposed example weighting scheme and the one from a loss function may be either positive or negative.
 We compare with some recently proposed example weighting algorithms in Table 3.